romeobwiii/Mothusi/README.md

 # Mothusi -The Student Voice Assistant.Built in Botswana.For Botswana Students.

 ## What is Mothusi?
-Mothusi is a  voice personal assistant developed by Mulax Prime.
+Mothusi is a voice assistant built specifically for Botswana BGCSE Computer Studies students — ask it questions, record notes, and control your desktop, all by voice.

 ## Features
-listens to voice and handle the rest
-Speaks answers when asked
-Opens all the desktop icons and more
+- Answers BGCSE Computer Studies questions using AI
+- Records your spoken notes and saves them to a Word document
+- Opens Microsoft Word and PowerPoint by voice
+- Works offline for commands, online for AI answers
 ## How to Run
 1. Get free Groq API key from console.groq.com
 2. Create .env file: GROQ_API_KEY=your_key